python/cpython/Doc/library/json.rst

    If specified, *default* should be a function that gets called for objects that can't otherwise be serialized.
 It should return a JSON encodable version of the object or raise a :exc:`TypeError`.
 If not specified, :exc:`TypeError` is raised.
-This method is deprecated; an implementation of the transform method should be used, instead.
+This argument is deprecated; an implementation of the transform argument should be used, instead.

    .. deprecated:: 3.7